Reginafrancogtz/Marathon/README.md

 The purpose of the game is whoever has the most points wins.
 In order to create it through c++ the classes that could be integrated could be 1.
 Question 2.
 Player 3.
 Game 4.
 Timer 5.Answer

+Diagram with all the classes, objects, attributes, methods and relationships:

 ![Diagrama drawio](https://github.com/user-attachments/assets/742e2bc2-0023-4b5e-8382-b035795bf39c)